dirkbeer/helium_hex_map/README.md

 Blue hexes are hexes you've visited in the last 15 minutes.

-Green hexes are hexes that should be counted in your Mapping Feed (if no one else has mapped them).
+Green hexes are hexes that should have been by Helium in your Mapping Feed (if no one else has mapped them).

-Green transparent hexes are hexes you can revisit since they are out of the 60 minute cooldown period.
+Green transparent hexes are hexes that are out of the 60 minute cooldown period.

 ## Limitations